How do you Determine Proper Compensation for Startup CEOs and Early Employees?

 Next, it’s time to determine what your business is worth so the value of equity can be established.
 For venture-backed companies, you can find this answer through an official 409A process or less formally (as Fred Wilson proposed in 2010) by using the valuation of your last financing round or the most recent offer you received to purchase your business.
 The value you settle on will matter a great deal to your first employees and and as it changes, so will the process in how you doll equity in the future.

 What’s the competitive salary for this position and experience?

 The reality is most venture-backed startup CEOs typically make somewhere between $75,000-250,000.
 This has long been an acceptable salary range depending on cost of living adjustments and the value of the business, and as long as the fledgling business isn’t truly desperate for cash.
-As noted in Business Insider here, Seth Levine’s observation on CEO salary in 2012 still holds true: early on companies that have raised $500,000 or less cap out at $75,000, companies that have raised $1 million or less pay between $75,000-$125,000, companies that have raised between $1-$2.5 million pay closer to $125,000.
-The greater the fundraising numbers are from there, the more likely the CEO pay climbs closer to $250,000.
+As noted in Business Insider here, Seth Levine’s observation on CEO salary in 2012 still holds true comparable to the 2019 Kruze salary report data above: early on companies that have raised $500,000 or less cap out at $75,000, companies that have raised $1 million or less pay between $75,000-$125,000, companies that have raised between $1-$2.5 million pay closer to $125,000.
+The greater the fundraising numbers are from there, the more likely the CEO pay range climbs closer to $250,000.